Tsunami - Information Page

 There are three distinct types of tsunami.
 The type you encounter depends on the distance you are from the place where it is generated.

-• Distant tsunami: Are generated from a long way away, such as from across the Pacific in Chile.
-In this case, we will have more than three hours warning time for New Zealand.
+• Distant tsunami: Are generated from a long way away, such as off the South American coast.
+In this case, we will have at least 3 hours and in some cases up to 14 hours or more warning time for New Zealand.

 • Regional tsunami: Are generated between one and three hours travel time away from their destination.
 An eruption from an underwater volcano in the Kermadec Trench to the north of New Zealand, could generate a regional tsunami.